 Top 5 books read by IT professionals: must-read options

 Have no prior knowledge of IT or programming, but sincerely intend to take this difficult route?
 Are you afraid to show up to classes unprepared and want to learn more about your potential career path first?
-We have put together a selection of books that will teach you important skills and introduce you to the technology world.
-Many of these books will be helpful to professionals and readers.
+We have put together a selection of the best books for information technology.
+Many of these books will be helpful to professionals and beginners.

 “Delivering Happiness” by Tony Shay